Online Metta Retreat

 Optional Materials to Review on Friday or Saturday

-You can Listen to an optional MP3 Metta instructions and talk on this page
+You can Listen to an optional MP3 Metta instructions on this page with transcript

 Or Read the Lovingkindness Instructions from this Page